caseykneale/ChemometricsTools.jl/README.md

 Right now I don't have rights to any cool data; but iris is included and a few basic sets will be added internally.
 I'd love for a collaborator to contribute some high-quality: spectra, mass spectra, chromatograms, etc. Please reach out to me if you wish to collaborate/contribute.
 There's a good chance in a week or so I'll be reaching out to the community for these sorts of things.

 ## What about Time Series?
 Cluster models?
 Well, I'd love to hammer time series methods in here.
-It was originally part of the plan, but then I realized (OnlineStats.jl)[https://github.com/joshday/OnlineStats.jl] already has pretty much everything.
+It was originally part of the plan, but then I realized (OnlineStats.jl)[https://github.com/joshday/OnlineStats.jl] already has pretty much everything covered.
 Similarly, if you want clustering methods, just install (Clustering.jl)[https://github.com/JuliaStats/Clustering.jl].
 I'll add a few supportive odds and ends in here but really, some of the Julia ecosystem is really done up.

 ## ToDo:
   - SIMPLISMA return unique pure var's...